yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Fon/Fonera.rst

 to open the case, remove the two feet on the opposite site to the antenna jack, they'll reveal two crosspoint screws.

 == Serial ==
-If the ethernet jack is in front of you, it looks like
+If the ethernet jack is in front of you, it looks like (RXD and TXD directions are from the computer side, i.e. swapped with respect to Fonera board side)

 {{{
 +-------------------+